brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-4.md

 <center>Fig. 4.2.
 Description of stress-behaviors at each section</center>

 By comparison, the stress tends to reach *a uniform value* at **section c–c**, which is sufficiently removed from the end since the localized deformation caused by P vanishes. *The minimum distance from the bar’s end where this occurs can be determined using a mathematical analysis based on the theory of elasticity.* It has been found that this distance should at least be equal to the largest dimension of the loaded cross section.
 (It would be stated in the theory of elasticity in detail.)
-Hence, **section c–c should be located at a distance at least equal to the width (not the thickness) of the bar, and our interests are almost in this region, c-c.** This fact is *The Saint-Venant's Principle.*
+Hence, **section c–c should be located at a distance at least equal to the width (not the thickness) of the bar, and our interests are almost in this region, c-c.** This fact is *Te Saint-Venant's Principle.*

 <br>